rittmananalytics/ra_data_warehouse/README.md

 * Provides utilities for data profiling, ETL run logging and analysis
 * Is configured through a set of variables in the dbt_project.yml file

-We've decided to open-source this framework to share our learnings and experience with the dbt and analytics engineering community, and to invite others to review, contribute and fork this repository.
+We've open-sourced this framework to share our learnings and experience with the dbt and analytics engineering community, and to invite others to review, fork and hopefully contribute content back for others to use.

 ![Conceptual Diagram](img/dw_diagram.png)